-Even with a responsive customer support, One.com is not immune to customer complains.
+Even with responsive customer support, One.com is not immune to customer complaints.
 Many customers appear to experience a large amount of downtime for their sites.
 This may be in part due to the fact that the company’s servers can only handle so much traffic.

 Other customers complain that the blogging tool is difficult to use, and there’s no password protection for their sites.
 Another One.com review noted that blogs are created in a separate editor, and the available designs leave a lot to be desired.

 As with many other web hosts, your mileage may vary with One.com.
 If you just want a decent email account or personal website, One.com may be the web hosting provider for you.
 Their customer support and reliability remain a fairly consistent quality when you consider the low starting price.